wkumari/draft-wkumari-owe/README.md

-   Currently, there are many open/unencrypted public WiFi networks, designed for "ease of use" in places such as coffee shops, libraries, etc.  When a user connects to whatever open SSID sounds likely ("Central Perk," for instance), they have are using an unencrypted connection and their browsing data can be readily viewed by any other user on the same unencrypted network, simply by using a networks sniffing tool, like Wireshark.
+   Currently, there are many open/unencrypted public WiFi networks, designed for "ease of use" in places such as coffee shops, libraries, etc.  When a user connects to these open networks, they are using an unencrypted connection and their traffic can be trivially viewed by any other user within wireless range, simply by using a networks sniffing tool such as Wireshark.

    While users *should* use a VPN, many do not.
 Places that provide public WiFi access *should* only provide an encrypted SSID, and print